Joe1350/phase-3-sinatra-react-project/README.md

 Or run `bundle exec rake db:migrate` to migrate the database and you can add your own data.
 Run `bundle exec rake server` to host the server at port 9292.

+The repository for the frontend is located at: [frontend](https://github.com/Joe1350/phase-3-project-frontend)

 ## Usage

 Once the server is running, open a browser, and got to http://localhost:9292/